Dani9560/Calculator/README.md

-# Calculator
 Simple Calculator App — Made with HTML, CSS, and JavaScript.
 Responsive dark theme UI with smooth button effects and real-time calculation.